Grades/Scores on Kings’ School Reports

 Grades awarded range from A to T and they suggest what pupils might achieve at GCSE level at the end of Year 11 based on the work that they have produced:

-A. The standard of work completed at this stage is typical of a pupil who might obtain an A or A* grade at GCSE in Year 11.
+A. The standard of work completed at this stage is typical of a pupil who might obtain a grade 7, 8 or 9 GCSE in Year 11.

-B. The standard of work completed at this stage is typical of a pupil who might obtain a B grade at GCSE in Year 11.
+B. The standard of work completed at this stage is typical of a pupil who might obtain a 5 or 6 grade at GCSE in Year 11.

-C. The standard of work completed at this stage is typical of a pupil who might obtain a C grade at GCSE in Year 11.
+C. The standard of work completed at this stage is typical of a pupil who might obtain a grade 4 at GCSE in Year 11.

-T. The standard of work completed at this stage is typical of a pupil who would need to make improvements in order to obtain a C grade at GCSE in Year 11.
+T. The standard of work completed at this stage is typical of a pupil who would need to make improvements in order to obtain a grade 4 at GCSE in Year 11.

 For some subjects, the grades are based on an assessment completed during that term.
 Each term’s assessment may assess different elements and skills and, therefore, over the course of the year, a pupil’s grades may fluctuate depending on his or her strengths.